prob140/textbook/_chapters/Chapter_04/03_Marginal_Distributions.md

 Because the sums appear in the margin of the table, the distribution is called *marginal*.
 It's a bit silly.
 But "marginal" is a commonly used term for the probability distribution of $X$ when the distribution has been derived from a joint distribution.

-You should recognize that in this example the distribution of $X$ is the number of heads in two tosses of a coin.
+You should recognize that $X$ has the same distribution as the number of heads in two tosses of a coin.

 ### Both Marginals
 What you can do for $X$, you can do as well for $Y$ by looking along the rows.